 It is a great tool for learning more about how your picture styles work as well.
 I use it in a lot of my tests.
 It is also helping me with my color grading.

-Remote Timer/intervalometer for the Canon Rebel line of cameras.
+Remote Timer/intervalometer for the Canon 5D line of cameras, this will not work with the rebel line.
 This unit is so inexpensive compared to the Canon model and works just as good.
 I use it mostly for time lapses, however now that I have Magic Lantern instead I don’t really need it anymore.
-I took the link down to this timer because someone complained that it didn’t work for them.
 Mine unit 2 years later still works great (even on the original battery and it is always left on).

 27lbs.
 Sandbags For a long time I made many crude attempts to counter balance or weigh things down so they don’t fall over, so I finally picked up two of these and I now find I am using them all the time!
 Pick up a couple, they are well made and should last a life time.